 - However, with appropriate care, patients with DIC can have a favourable outcome.

 - The prognosis depends mostly upon the underlying condition, but also on the severity of DIC and comorbidity.

-- Guidelines for the diagnosis and management of disseminated intavascular coagulation, British Committee for Standards in Haematology (January 2009)
+Guidelines for the diagnosis and management of disseminated intravascular coagulation; British Committee for Standards in Haematology (January 2009 Updated January 2012)

 Hayakawa M; Management of disseminated intravascular coagulation: current insights on antithrombin and thrombomodulin treatments.
 Open Access Emerg Med.
 2017 Dec 2810:25-29. doi: 10.2147/OAEM.S135909. eCollection 2018.

 Davis RP, Miller-Dorey S, Jenne CN; Platelets and coagulation in infection.
 Clin Transl Immunology.
 2016 Jul 85(7):e89. doi: 10.1038/cti.2016.39. eCollection 2016 Jul.

 Weitz JI, Fredenburgh JC, Eikelboom JW; A Test in Context: D-Dimer.
 J Am Coll Cardiol.
 2017 Nov 770(19):2411-2420. doi: 10.1016/j.jacc.2017.09.024.

 Boral BM, Williams DJ, Boral LI; Disseminated Intravascular Coagulation.
 Am J Clin Pathol.
 2016 Dec146(6):670-680. doi: 10.1093/ajcp/aqw195.
 Epub 2016 Dec 24.